VNNikolaidis/nnlib2Rcpp/README.md

 ---

-This collection of artificial neural networks currently includes versions of BP, Autoencoder, MAM, LVQ, SOM (simplified version, 1-d unsupervised LVQ).
-All NNs were created using nnlib2 C++ NN library and interfaced to R via RCpp.
+This collection of artificial neural networks (NNs or ANNs or ANSs).
+Currently includes versions of BP, Autoencoder, MAM, LVQ (supervised and unsupervised).
+All NNs were created using nnlib2 C++ library for implementing NNs and interfaced with R via RCpp.

 ---